mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 #### Added

-- Added `AllIdentifiers.*` file for download which contains all cards organized by UUID
+- Added `AllIdentifiers.*` file for download which contains all cards organized by a card's `uuid` property

 ## 5.0.0